IanMadlenya/MRAE/README.md

 For a matter of size, only the clean file of log-returns appears in the clean data directory.
 Raw files may be provided upon request.

-Other necessary files are included in the various directories, including results plots.
+Other necessary files to generate results are included in the various directories.

 # Requirements